 Eliminating risks In this situation, it is not possible to eliminate risk, so it must be managed.
 Identifying risks In this case, the risk has been identified as cross-transmission of norovirus by contact (faecal- oral) transmission or by the droplet route if droplets are generated during the symptomatic stage.
 Analysing risks One source of the risk is the lack of appropriate hand hygiene practices by some residents.
 Each time there is social contact between these and other residents, there is potential for cross-transmission.
 Depending upon hand hygiene practices among residents more broadly, there is potential for the infection to spread through the aged care home.
 Healthcare workers and visitors are also at risk of cross-contamination.
 Evaluating risks The balance of likelihood and consequences identify this as a 'very high risk' situation requiring immediate response.
-Treating risks Immediate measures may include: ensure all hand washing facilities have soap, water and disposable hand towel available and encourage hand washing raising residents' awareness of the highly transmissible nature of norovirus infection, its modes of transmission and the particular need for hand hygiene practices for healthcare workers, the following hand hygiene practices are recommended: Longer-term measures may include:
+Treating risks Immediate measures may include: ensure all hand washing facilities have soap, water and disposable hand towel available and encourage hand washing raising residents' awareness of the highly transmissible nature of norovirus infection, its modes of transmission and the particular need for hand hygiene practices for healthcare workers, the following hand hygiene practices are recommended: If gloves have not be worn, use soap and water to facilitate the mechanical removal of spores.
+After washing, hands should be dried thoroughly with a single-use towel If gloves have been worn, a lower density of contamination of the hands would be expected and alcohol-based hand rub remains the agent of choice for hand hygiene exclude any symptomatic residents from the common dining area and group activities until they are recovered implement contact precautions for the residents who are symptomatic.
+Closely monitor the other residents for signs and symptoms of norovirus.
+Longer-term measures may include: providing education to residents and visitors on hand hygiene and other infection control measures education for healthcare workers to raise awareness of the high transmissibility of norovirus, and its capacity to spread very rapidly within aged care homes where there are poor or inadequate hygiene practices among residents and staff visitors should be requested not to enter the facility if they are unwell.

-providing education to residents and visitors on hand hygiene and other infection control measures education for healthcare workers to raise awareness of the high transmissibility of norovirus, and its capacity to spread very rapidly within aged care homes where there are poor or inadequate hygiene practices among residents and staff visitors should be requested not to enter the facility if they are unwell.
 Monitoring Changes in practice could be evaluated by surveying residents on hand hygiene practice and reviewing the availability and use of soap and/or alcohol-based hand rubs.